microsoft/WindowsAppSDK/specs/clipboard-api/clipboard-api.md

   * _Cloud clipboard sync and roaming:_ Windows 10 version 1809 also
     introduced cloud clipboard sync to other Windows devices you sign in to with the same personal Microsoft account or work or school Azure Active Directory account.
-We could also use the Reunion SDK main package to bring the sync client to older versions.
+Just as with clipboard history, we could use use the Reunion SDK main package to bring the cloud clipboard sync client to older Windows versions.

   * _Copy append/paste multiple_: We've also seen several suggestions from
     Windows users for a way to cut or copy multiple separate items,